 Muench is a Louisville, KY based band that has a long

 and rich past.
-The group today consists of three original members,
+The group today consists of two original members,

-brothers Jim, Don and Steve Muench.
+brothers Don and Steve Muench.
 Each member sings and their versatiliy is expanded as

 members rotate both the instrumental and vocal lead.
 The experience

 and professional background of each individual shines through

 their enthusiasm and personal enjoyment of each performance.